Consult Super-Specialist Doctors at CARE Hospitals

 The post-surgery experience

-Approximately one month after surgery, the skin in the axilla may be loose.
+Approximately one month after surgery at the Axillary Tail Removal Hospital in Hyderabad, the skin in the axilla may be loose.
 The skin contracts subsequently and the individual is left with a very natural appearance.
 Your shoulders & arms are now waxed and polished, so you're free to wear sleeveless outfits.
 Liposuction involves only one extremely small incision and is minimally invasive.
 The incisions are also made in the armpit region, at a place that will normally be hidden by brassieres or not visible to the naked eye.
 Scarring gradually fades as time goes by as well.

 If you cannot find answers to your queries, please fill out the enquiry form or call the number below.
 We will contact you shortly